Checkpoints

 You can assign checks/checklists to Checkpoint Types only, NOT specific Checkpoints.
 If you only have 1 Wedding Suite in your hotel, for example, and it requires a particular checklist not used for any other room, you would create a Checkpoint Type called Wedding Suite and then assign the required Checklist to that Checkpoint Type.
 A little care needs to be taken to ensure that you do not inadvertently create items of work which include too many Checkpoints.
 If you have 100 rooms for example and they are all Checkpoints of the type room, when you create an item of work and assign it to that room type, all 100 rooms will be listed.
 Another way to manage the work is to create additional Locations/sub-Locations in Checkit since when you assign work you have to specify a Location.
 Following the example of 100 rooms, you could create sub-locations based on floors: Floor 1, Floor 2 etc. When you specify each checkpoint you have to specify its location.
 When you assign work you also specify location, so although you might have only 1 Checkpoint Type of room, Checkit knows which of the checkpoints (rooms) are in which location and will limit the checkpoints it includes in any work item, to the location you specify.

 So, as described in the following sub-sections, you define Checkpoints within Locations in the Checkit Control Centre and place QR codes on the physical room/objects they represent.
 Then you assign checklist work to Types of Checkpoint ('standard rooms' for example).
-Your staff use the CWM app on their phone / the Checkit Memo to scan the QR codes and be presented automatically with the checklists they need to complete.
+Your staff use the Checkit App to scan the QR codes and be presented automatically with the checklists they need to complete.

 Examples